ekedonald/Shell-Scripting/README.md

 Finally, it displays a message indicating the completion of the backup process and shows the path of the backup directory with the timestamp.

-Lets proceed using the steps below:
+Proceed by following the steps below:

-**Step 1**: On your terminal, create a file *backup.sh* using the command below:
+**Step 1**: On your terminal, create a file *backup.sh* using the command shown below:

 ```bash
 vi backup.sh